-The new procedure that Dr. Souweidane was one of, if not THE premier pioneers of this Endoscopic intracranial surgery.
+The new procedure that Dr. Souweidane was providing, he was one of, if not THE premier pioneers of this Endoscopic intracranial surgery.

 When my husband and I met with Doctor Souweidane, we were both pleasantly surprised to meet a gracious, and genuinely caring man.
 Doctor Souweidane had cared for many seriously ill patients, and many of his patients were children.
 He is, as I understand it, one of the top Neuro-surgeons in childhood brain tumor treatment.